hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="ExchangeRate"></a>

 ### ExchangeRate
-  Values from these proto denotes habr and cents(USD) conversion

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |